FriedbergLab/Epictope/README.md

 Epictope is an R pipeline to identify epitope tag insertion sites for proteins of interest.
 It uses four features of protein structure; sequence conservation, secondary structure, disordered binding regions, and relative solvent accessabilty to predict suitable internal locations for tag insertion.

 This repository contains the code source of the R Epictope package, step-by-step R Markdown and Jupyter notebooks to run the complete workflow, wrapped scripts for simplified workflow executation, and instructions to adjust the weight and effect of each considered feature.
-The package requires local installations of BLAST, MUSCLE, and DSSP to run (those can b eisntalled as a apckage with EpicTope).
+The package requires local installations of BLAST, MUSCLE, and DSSP to run (those can b eisntalled as a apckage with Epictope).
 You will need at elast 3GB of disk space.

 ## Table of Contents
 - [Methodology](#methodology)